magic-wormhole/magic-wormhole-protocols/dilation-protocol.md

 derived key ~warner — please please don't ~piegames)

-(TODO: reduce the number of round-trip stalls here, I've added too many ~warner) (yes, and one could also drastically reduce the number of messages by sending all hints at once with the reconnect message ~piegames)
+(TODO: reduce the number of round-trip stalls here, I've added too many ~warner)

 Hints can arrive at any time.
 One side might immediately send hints that can be computed quickly, then send additional hints later as they become available.